anthonylindsay/grassmaster/README.md

 ----------------------

-Grassmaster was originally released as a phone app for the Nokia Symbian platform.
+Grassmaster was originally released as a phone app for the Nokia Symbian platform in 2011.
 It has been refactored here to work on any modern browser.

 All data is stored locally in the browser.